Privacy policy

 It is in our legitimate interest to use the information you provide to us in your feedback for the purposes described above.

-We may carry out research with the objective of improving the Platform and Services that we offer our clients or the way in which we run our business.
+We may carry out surveys to improve the Platform and Services.
 The responses that you provide will be analysed and may be included in a report usually on an anonymised basis.

 We will only contact you by telephone for the purposes of our research if your number is not registered on the Telephone Preference Service (TPS) or Corporate Telephone Preference Service (CTPS).
 We will not call you from a withheld number.